alpivonka/FHIR-ClinicalTrial-Examples/input/pagecontent/Defined-Context-Global.md

-We want a pattern that is reusable in the different contexts above.
+The ideal pattern should be reusable in the different contexts above.
 FHIR's [PlanDefinition](http://build.fhir.org/plandefinition.html) resource provides a hierarchical grouping capability of referenced resources.
 In this context, one can think of [PlanDefinition](http://build.fhir.org/plandefinition.html) as an [associative entity from RDBMS](https://en.wikipedia.org/wiki/Associative_entity), in that the PlanDefinition contains the references to the concrete defined activities (differing in resource types).

-This pattern will leverage PlanDefintion to define a collective list of Defined Activites from each of the "**Where**" scope:
+This pattern will leverage PlanDefintion to define a collective list of Defined Activites from each of the contexts "**Where**" above:
 * An PlanDefinition.meta to establish ownership/parent reference (Platform, Tenant/Sponsor, Study).
   * system: the uri to the (platform, tenant, study) in which this instance of Defined Activities is associated to.
   * code : #DefinedActivityLibrary (**TBD** need more descriptive code name)